JonNData/JonNData.github.io/_posts/2020-06-18-Street-Smarts.md

 the objectives they set.
 This was a blessing, but required strong communication to hone our goals.
 The product vision document had some scattered amalgamation of car information as a service, but no clear identity was given to the product.
 After meeting with the stakeholder, we were given more questions than answers, yet it was exciting to flesh out the unknown.

 The team consisted of web, backend, and data science groups.
 Data science naturally drove the direction that the project could take; it was up to us to see what information was out there and what we could bring together as a service.
-After scouring several datasets and performing some exploratory analysis, what ended up catching our eye was a dataset from the EPA that contained car information dating back to 1984.
-LINK
+After scouring several datasets and performing some exploratory analysis, what ended up catching our eye was a dataset from the [EPA](https://www.fueleconomy.gov/feg/download.shtml) that contained car information dating back to 1984.

+After some

 On the data science side we all wear the engineering and analyst hats, but my particular strengths have been the implementation of ideas.
-My XGBoost predictive model had the best scores of the team
+My XGBoost predictive model had the best scores of the team.
-My function solved the complex merge between EPA and craigslist datasets
+I wrote a function to solve the complex merge between EPA and craigslist datasets.

 I monitor the billing charges and keep the team notified when we are projected over budget by setting up a CloudWatch alarm